Earth Sciences Field Schools

 Based at Camp Geddie on the Northumberland Strait, Earth Sciences Field School introduces students to field mapping and related skills.

-Advanced Field School (ERTH 4002) is an advanced field school held in western Nevada and eastern California for 4 weeks in May.
-Students develop their field mapping skills and apply them to a variety of real-world geological problems.
+Advanced Field Geology (ERTH 4003 & 4004) together are a six credit-hour field geology course held in the winter semester and in Nevada and California for 4 weeks in May each year.
+Students live and work together in a camp setting while developing their mapping skills and apply them to a variety of real-world geological problems.

 ERTH 4156: Petroleum Geoscience Field Methods